boost your organic social media content

 If you think that filling every part of the form on your profile is a waste of time, think again.

-The goal is to make your brand recognizable and your profile findable during a search.
+The goal is to make your brand identity recognizable and your profile findable during a search.

 So do make sure to include your location, type of business, and a great profile picture.